Headshot of Fabiola Santiago; photo by PulgaBoy Photo

 ABOUT ME

 I am Fabiola Santiago Hernandez (she/they/mama), Oaxaca-born, California-raised.
-I am an Zapotec mother and migrant from the World Capital of Mezcal, Santiago Matatlán, Oaxaca, Mexico.
+I am a Zapotec mother and migrant from the World Capital of Mezcal, Santiago Matatlán, Oaxaca, Mexico.
 My father migrated to the US in the mid 1980’s because the local mezcal economy in Matatlán plummeted.
 He sent for the rest of the family to join him in Los Angeles, CA in the early 1990’s where we all remained undocumented for over 20 years.

 Background & Experiences that Influence my worldviews

-• Our pueblo is a mezcal-producing community that generates profits for some of the largest foreign-owned brands in the U.S.
+• Our pueblo is a mezcal-producing community that generates profits for some of the largest foreign-owned brands in the U.S

 • I grew up in West LA / Santa Monica neighborhoods for 20+ years